The History of Engineer Boots with John Lofgren

 I’ve always been less than impressed with China regarding the treatment of people and how the government uses its money to encroach on its neighbors and back nations like North Korea.
 I’ve spent a little time in China, I still have my Beijing University ID card to prove it.
 The people are great and the nation is beautiful.
 I wouldn’t want anyone thinking I have something against the average citizen there.

-All that effort has definitely paid off in making a shoe that’s the envy of any boot enthusiast.
-At least until you hear the list price of $995.
+All that effort certainly paid off in making a shoe that’s the envy of any boot enthusiast.
+At least until you hear the list price of around $1200.

 Lofgren isn’t alone in producing such a superlative offering.
-Wesco’s Boss model starts near $400 and rises by the hundreds depending on customization.
-Mister Freedom and Ace Boot Co., for instance, both make similarly appealing options in the $700 to $1,000 range and the obsessive compulsive Real McCoy’s makes a shell cordovan option that approaches $2,000 for their BUCO line.
+Wesco‘s Boss model starts near $400 and rises by the hundreds depending on customization.
+Mister Freedom, for instance, makes similarly appealing options in the $700 to $1,000 range, and the obsessive-compulsive The Real McCoy’s makes a shell cordovan option that approaches $2,000 for their BUCO line.
 Enough money to make even the wealthiest of consumers have trepidation.

 This is the high end of course.
-For those with less cash to burn, companies such as ChippewaRed Wing, and Frye all make quality options at prices that are comparable to their standard lace-ups, approximately $200-300.
+For those with less cash to burn, companies such as Cordobes, Craft & Glory, and Frye all make quality options at prices that are comparable to their standard lace-ups, approximately $350-550.

-The engineer boot is firmly entrenched in America’s twentieth century history and will likely be a fixture for years to come.
-It’s simple masculine presence has been unaltered since inception and beloved by men and women alike.
+The engineer boot is firmly entrenched in America’s twentieth-century history and will likely be a fixture for years to come.
+Its simple masculine presence has been unaltered since its inception and beloved by men and women alike.
 Some say they’re not a boot, but an attitude.
 Can you pull them off?

 For more info check out Vintage Engineer Boots, the source of many of the above photos.